J.G. Wentworth: Commercials and awards

 The company is best known for its American daytime television commercials featuring the character of "Mr. Wentworth".

+J.G.
+Wentworth first appeared in the opera commercial in 2002.
+The commercial played from 2002 to 2007 until the launch of the new campaign in 2008.
 More recent series feature Wagnerian opera singers performing the company's jingle.
 Taglines include "It's my money and I need it now!" and "It's your money; use it when you need it!"

-JG Wentworth has won several domestic and international awards for its television advertising, including a silver Davey award.
+J.G.
+Wentworth has won several domestic and international awards for its television advertising, including a silver Davey award.
 The "Wagnerian Opera" commercial won two International Summit Awards for Best Humor and Best TV between US$75k and US$100k.

-In 2019, JG Wentworth reported that it was named in the category of IES Premier Sales Employer by The Institute for Excellence in Sales (IES).
+In 2019, J.G.
+Wentworth reported that it was named in the category of IES Premier Sales Employer by The Institute for Excellence in Sales (IES).

 J.G.
 Wentworth brands and subsidiaries

 J.G.
 Wentworth owns and operates under a number of brands.
 The main three brands owned by J.G.
 Wentworth are J.G.
-Wentworth, Peachtree and Stone Street Capital.
+Wentworth, Peachtree, and Stone Street Capital.